enkore/j4-dmenu-desktop/CONTRIBUTING.md

 functions.
 This helps disambiguate which variables are local variables and which are member variables.

+Header file includes come in this order:

+1. "" include to appropriate header if it's in an implementation file (`#include "Dmenu.hh"` in `Dmenu.cc`)
+2. <> includes to external dependencies (Catch2, spdlog...)
+3. <> system includes
+4. "" local includes

+They should ideally be separated by a blank line.

 J4-dmenu-desktop makes use of `clang-format`.

 ## Implementation